ceph/ceph/README.md

 Throughput Variability for Hypervisor IO Scheduling__ by Gulati, Merchant, and Varman for a description of the algorithm.

+## Bugs and features

+There is a dmclock project under https://tracker.ceph.com/ through which bugs can be reported and featuers requested.

 ## Running cmake

 When running cmake, set the build type with either: